The Wax Myrtle is an easy, evergreen plant that gives you endless possibilities in your landscape.

 |Botanical Name||Myrica cerifera|

-How to Plant & Care for Your new Wax Myrtle Trees
+How To Care for your new Wax Myrtle Trees

 Plant in full to partial sun.
 Wax Myrtles happily grow in any soil.
 They tolerate drought, salt, and sand.
 Wax Myrtles grow in warmer planting zones from 7 to 11 and even thrive at the beach.
 These shrub trees are pest and disease resistant and once established are maintenance free!
 Remember to always keep your plants fertilized with a high quality, slow release fertilizer.
 We have our own custom blend made to give your new plants the best start!